-- Ongoing delivery against the Mallee Riparian Action Plan (2015/16 - 2019/20); building on the Mallee Waterway Strategy (2014-22) by further targeting investment and accelerating improvement in the condition of riparian land for priority waterways. - 7,883ha and 48km of targeted on-ground works (e.g. revegetation, track rationalisation, pest plant and animal control, and exclusion fencing) delivered in partnership with land managers and local community groups.
-Key outcomes included follow up treatment of the 2017-18 willow control project, with the aim of achieving 100% eradication of active trees on the Victorian side of the Murray River from Merbein to Wallpolla (25km of river frontage) and from Nichols Point to Colignan (90km of river frontage).
-Another key achievement was the rationalisation of over 20km of non-arterial user-made tracks by installing 1.7km of bollards at strategic locations as part of the Mallee CMA's flagship waterway project 'There's nothing common about Merbein Common'.
-These works are supporting currently degraded areas of the floodplain, consisting of bare ground, to naturally regenerate with native vegetation. - · 12 visitor facilities installed including car park upgrades, walking tracks, picnic areas, and interpretative signs.
+- Ongoing delivery against the Mallee Riparian Action Plan (2015/16 2019/20); building on the Mallee Waterway Strategy (2014-22) by further targeting investment and accelerating improvement in the condition of riparian land for priority waterways.
+Delivery against these priorities collectively achieved: 918 ha and 18 km of targeted on-ground works (e.g. revegetation, track rationalisation, pest plant and animal control, and exclusion fencing delivered in partnership with land managers and local community groups.
+19-20 delivery included completion of a three-year willow control program aiming to achieve 100 per cent eradication of active trees on the Victorian side of the Murray River from Merbein to Wallpolla (25 km of river frontage), and Nichols Point to Colignan (90 km of river frontage). - Completion of stage one of the Mallee CMA's Flagship Waterway Project 'There's nothing common about Merbein Common' with the finalisation of priority actions across the 37 ha site in 2019-20 (e.g. track rationalisation and repair works).
+Monitoring the impact of these works is supported by local volunteers participating in two ongoing citizen science programs (i.e. bird and micro-bat monitoring).